 The ongoing #LoveIrishResearch initiative engages researchers at all career stages and across all disciplines with a wide-ranging programme.
 It includes showcase events, monthly themes and competitions.

-There were 114 entries to our ‘Research Through a Lens’ image completion with the top prize being awarded to Karl Gaff
+There were 114 entries to our ‘Research Through a Lens’ image competition with the top prize being awarded to Karl Gaff

 The achievements of women in Irish research were marked with a specially commissioned infographic for International Women’s Day 2016